appscode-cloud/docs/docs/platform/api/ace-upgrade/_index.md

 menu:
   docsplatform_{{.version}}:
     identifier: api-ace-upgrade
-    name: ACE Upgrade
+    name: Platform Upgrade
     parent: api
     weight: 110
 menu_name: docsplatform_{{.version}}
 section_menu_id: api
 ---

-# ACE Upgrade
+# Platform Upgrade

-APIs for upgrading the ACE platform itself and for upgrading the ACE feature stack running inside imported and spoke clusters.
+APIs for upgrading the KubeDB Platform itself and for upgrading the KubeDB Platform feature stack running inside imported and spoke clusters.
 Upgrades are FluxCD/Helm-driven and run asynchronously; progress and history are tracked in upgrader `ConfigMap` data, which these endpoints surface as dynamic key/value maps.